ygdes/ULSR_demo/docs/info.md

 ## Asynchronous design

-Asynchronous circuits are frowned upon and prone to errors, after all synchronous designs are much easier to analyse and get right.
+Asynchronous circuits are frowned upon and notoriously prone to weird errors.
+After all, synchronous designs are much easier to analyse and get right.
 However the latter relies on the asumption of a magically simultaneous clock pulse that arrives everywhere at the same time.
-The ULSR does not assume this, in particular to make implementation more convenient (no clock tree synthesis and the required resources are spares).
-ULSR is slower but that's only a fair compromise.
-This also means that synchronous circuits like the few DFF must be clocked by only one source signal, then chained, like below.
+The ULSR does not assume this, in particular to make implementation more convenient: no clock tree synthesis, saving power and area.
+The ULSR runs slower the JTAG and requires more timing margin, but that's only a fair compromise.

+One consequence is that a clock signal can drive only one of the synchronous gates like DFF, which must be chained, like below.
 This lets the Place&Route tools optimise for density without consideration for timing.
+Since only one DFF gets a clock signal, the setup & hold only depends on the host toggling the SD and SC pins slow enough, though there is ample margin at 1Mbps.

 ![](Ripple_counter.png)